yazz/VisualJS/README.md

 ### Is Coils for me?

-Coils is an opinionated web framework written in Clojure and Clojurescript, and can be deployed as a Java WAR webapp to Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Websphere.
-Coil's strength is in building single page apps on top of a database backend.
-Coils may be for you if you can answer yes to the following:
+Coils may be for you if you can answer 'yes' to the following:

 1. You want a batteries included opinionated web framework like Rails or Meteor
 2. You believe that Clojure/Clojurescript is cool
 3. The Postgres database and SQL is a good match for your problem domain